simon-data/simon-data.github.io/contributing.md

 ## II.
 Help
 If you're having trouble installing or using a project, please start by reading the README.md or relevant documentation and searching for solutions in the existing open and closed issues and pull requests.

+Where applicable, use the project-level documentation to reach out for more information.
+For more general inquiries, you may contact the team at <a href="mailto:opensource@simondata.com">opensource@simondata.com</a>.

 ## III.
 Code of Conduct
 Please read and understand our [Code of Conduct](code_of_conduct.html) prior to contributing.
 Simon Data wants to ensure that our projects are welcoming and inclusive to as many contributors as possible.